Ravenheart: These Veins Are Not In Vain (A Fantasy Chronicle)

 Valerie Parente’s third poetry and prose collection manifested out of what she does best, mixing psychology, spirituality, and fantasy to make sense of her mental experiences as both a human being with Obsessive Compulsive Disorder and a whimsically dark artist.

-The Harpy At Curtain Call by Valerie Parente
+The Harpy At Curtain Call (A Fantasy Chronicle) by Valerie Parente

 She’s got violet wings